 Q: Why did you move; what do you do?

 A: I wanted to be in Latin America somewhere, preferably the Caribbean, after graduating from university.
 I ended up coming here with WorldTeach where I spent a year volunteering in a rural community just to the south of Cartagena.
-Since my year of volunteering, I have continued teaching, first at a language institute primarily to adults and for the last six years at a private bilingual school.
+Since my year of volunteering, I have continued teaching, first at a language institute primarily for adults and for the last six years at a private bilingual school.
 In the summer of 2018, I started a website as a side project to share my experience travelling and living here.

 Living in Cartagena